rust-lang/rfcs/text/0000-c-unwind-abi.md

 This design imposes some burden on existing codebases (mentioned [above][motivation]) to change their `extern` annotations to use the new ABI.

-Having separate ABIs for `"C"` and `"C unwind"` may make interface design more difficult, especially since this RFC [postpones][unresolved-questions] introducing coercions between function types using different ABIs.
+Having separate ABIs for `"C"` and `"C-unwind"` may make interface design more difficult, especially since this RFC [postpones][unresolved-questions] introducing coercions between function types using different ABIs.
 Conversely, a single ABI that "just works" with C++ (or any other language that may throw